 Getting a divorce sucks.
 It will change everything in your life, and about your life.
 What’s worse is that you have no guarantee when you start your divorce where you will be when it ends.

 It doesn’t matter if you are the one spinning in circles trying to decide whether to get a divorce, or whether your spouse has made that decision for you.
 Either way, not knowing what the future will bring can make your present pretty freaking terrifying.

 You’re worried about where you will live, and whether you will end up broke and homeless after your divorce is over.
-You’re worried about your kids, and whether your divorce will ruin their lives forever.
+You’re worried about your kids, and whether your divorce will ruin their lives or turn them against you.
 You are afraid that you will spend the rest of your life alone.